How To Heal Bone Fractures Faster: 9 Effective Home Remedies

 Why This Works

-Supplementing your body with coconut oil can help in strengthening your bones and prevent bone loss associated with osteoporosis (9).
-The anti-inflammatory action of coconut oil can provide relief from pain and inflammation (10).
+Supplementing your body with coconut oil can help in strengthening your bones and prevent bone loss associated with osteoporosis.
+This may be because the oil is rich in antioxidants that fight free radicals to reduce oxidative stress, which is a major cause of bone loss (19).
+The anti-inflammatory action of coconut oil can provide relief from pain and inflammation (20).

 8. Epsom Salt